bazelbuild/continuous-integration/docs/machines.md

 The physical machines needs to be in a network allowed for port 50000, see the list of IP ranges provided to the [`init.sh`](init.md) script.

-They need to have installed a service that talks to the Jenkins master.
-The only kind of physical slaves we currently use are Mac slaves.
-For licensing reasons, those slaves have to be set up manually.
+They need to have installed a service that talks to the Jenkins controller.
+The only kind of physical nodes we currently use are Mac nodes.
+For licensing reasons, those nodes have to be set up manually.

-### Setting up a Mac slave
+### Setting up a Mac executor node

 1. Install [Xcode](https://developer.apple.com/xcode/downloads/)
   and [JDK 8](https://jdk8.java.net/download.html)